isc-projects/kea/doc/sphinx/arm/agent.rst

 The file format is PEM.
 Either all the string parameters are specified and HTTP over TLS aka HTTPS is used, or none is specified and plain HTTP is used.
-Configuring only one or two string parameters raises an error.
+Configuring only one or two string parameters results in an error.

 .. note::

-   When client certificates are not required only the server side is authenticated i.e. the communication is encrypted with an unknown client.
-This protects only against passive attacks, i.e. active attacks as Man in the Middle is still possible.
+   When client certificates are not required, only the server side is authenticated, i.e. the communication is encrypted with an unknown client.
+This protects only against passive attacks; active attacks, such as "Man in the Middle," are still possible.

 .. note::

    No standard HTTP authentication scheme cryptographically binds its end entity with TLS.
-This means that the TLS client and server can be mutually authenticated but there is no proof they are the same as for the HTTP authentication.
+This means that the TLS client and server can be mutually authenticated, but there is no proof they are the same as for the HTTP authentication.

-Since the Kea version 1.9.6 the ``kea-shell`` tool supports TLS.
+Since Kea 1.9.6, the ``kea-shell`` tool supports TLS.

 .. _agent-launch: